Ben Welsh

 I frequently teach practical computer programming skills to journalism students and professionals.
 That includes creating online courses at the University of Texas, leading training sessions at journalism conferences, streaming free classes, and serving as a guest instructor at Stanford, the University of California Los Angeles, the University of California Santa Cruz, the University of California San Diego, California State University Northridge, the University of Southern California, The New School, Arizona State University, American University and DePaul University.

-My work has been favorably mentioned by The Wall Street Journal, The New York Times, The Washington Post, Columbia Journalism School, the Columbia Journalism Review, The Best American Infographics, the Poynter Institute, the Reuters Institute, Nieman Reports, Nieman Journalism Lab, Press Gazette, Voice of America, ProPublica, the MIT-led Data Provenance Initiative, the Federal Trade Commission, The Brookings Institution, The Huffington Post, Wired Magazine, Source, The Verge, Boing Boing, O'Reilly Radar, Frankfurter Rundschau, Flowing Data, TechCrunch, Mashable, The E.E.
+My work has been favorably mentioned by The Wall Street Journal, The New York Times, The Washington Post, Columbia Journalism School, the Columbia Journalism Review, The Best American Infographics, the Poynter Institute, the Reuters Institute, Nieman Reports, Nieman Journalism Lab, Press Gazette, Voice of America, ProPublica, the MIT-led Data Provenance Initiative, the US Federal Trade Commission, the British government, The Brookings Institution, The Huffington Post, Wired Magazine, Source, The Verge, Boing Boing, O'Reilly Radar, Frankfurter Rundschau, Flowing Data, TechCrunch, Mashable, The E.E.
 Cummings Society, The Daily Mail, Sherwood News, tech talkers, alternative weeklies, real estate blogs, ring-wing radio, financial tipsheets, media dirtsheets and the foreign press.

 I am licensed by the Federal Aviation Administration as a commercial drone pilot, certified by the Federal Communications Commission as an Amateur Extra class radio operator under the callsign KFØIA, and a verified member of the Order of the Occult Hand.